ritikkumar-agrawal/ritikkumar-agrawal/README.md

  💫 About Me :

 - 🔭 working on Dev & Design
-- 📑 History, Technology, Product design
+- 📑 History, Technology, Product Design
-- 🌱 Talks about innovation <br><br>🥅 To be self-sufficient
+- 🌱 Talks about innovation
+- 🥅 To be self-sufficient
 - Contact me : <a href="mailto:ritikagrawal3268@gmail.com">Gmail</a>  or  <a href="https://x.com/ritik_agrawal12">Twitter/X</a>